Klehrik/Klehrik/README.md

 ## Previous Works (Unfinished)

 I am uploading these so they don't totally go to waste sitting on my drive.
-Feel free to adapt portions of code from these, but please do not continue any projects without permissions since I may want to do that myself in the future.
+Feel free to adapt portions of code from these, but please do not continue any projects without permission since I may want to do that myself in the future.

 ### Spaceship-related
 `Mar '21`&nbsp; [spaaaaaace](https://github.com/Klehrik/spaaaaaace)